 About Thomas A. Hill

-Thomas Adam Hill–lawyer, banker and speculator.
-He commissioned Richard Upjohn to design and build the home of the BHS.
+Thomas Adam Hill–lawyer, banker, and speculator.
+He commissioned Richard Upjohn to design and build the Greek Revival building that the BHS calls home today.